To make sure you can get results from uploading your file, there are a few things you'll need to check before you go ahead and send us your file.

 - Gene by Gene

-- Files that have been processed with a third-party tool (e.g. DNAland)
+- Processing with a third-party tool (e.g. DNAland)

-- Files that contain data that is 'merged' from two different testing companies, e.g. 23andMe + AncestryDNA
+- 'Merging' data from two different testing companies, e.g. 23andMe + AncestryDNA